 Gay Pride events are as important now as they have ever been.
-Whilst we are fortunate to come from a part of Europe (UK/France) where being gay means we have almost the same rights as our straight counterparts, sadly there still exist many places where simply being gay can get you killed.
+Whilst we are fortunate to come from a part of Europe (UK/France) where being gay means we have almost the same rights as our straight counterparts, sadly there still exist many places where simply being gay can get you the capital punishment.

 There are over 70 countries in the world where being gay is an illegal crime.
-What's worse is that in 7 of these, the governments actively impose the death penalty for consensual same-sex acts, specifically: Brunei, Iran, Saudi Arabia, Yemen, Nigeria, Somalia and Sudan.
+What's worse is that in 7 of these, the governments actively impose the capital punishment for consensual gay acts, specifically: Brunei, Iran, Saudi Arabia, Yemen, Nigeria, Somalia and Sudan.

 Today Pride events are not only an important way to celebrate who we are, but they act as a crucial symbol to LGBTQ communities around the world to show we are not alone and we are fighting together for full equality and recognition everywhere.

-In this article we celebrate the 10 best gay Pride events from around the world, which we think are the most unique and important.
-Whichever Pride event your travels take you to, always make sure you have adequate travel insurance.
+In this article, we celebrate the 10 best gay Pride events from around the world, which we think are the most unique and important.

 1. New York (USA): where Pride was born